T-Damer/T-Damer/README.md

 ## I'm a Designer and Developer ✏️

-- ⌨️ Right now working as Junior MERN Developer at [BigWhaleLabs](https://github.com/BigWhaleLabs)
+- ⌨️ Right now working as a MERN Developer at [BigWhaleLabs](https://github.com/BigWhaleLabs)
-- 👨‍🎓 Currently learning Vue and Mobile Development
+- 👨‍🎓 Currently learning Vue and Flutter
 - 👀 Looking for open source projects to contribute
 - 🏹 2022 Goals: Contribute more to Open Source projects
 - 🕹️ I love to play and create video games